pierregaimard/projet05/README.md

 This will install project dependencies and the Composer autoload.

-### Step three: Sets .env file configuration
+### Step three: set .env file configuration
-Then, rename `.env.example` to `.env` and changes the example information by your server configuration.
+At the root of the project, select `.env.example` and rename it to `.env` and changes the example information by your server configuration.

 #### List of variables to set in .env file